sq11y/v-mark-docs/README.md

 If you add the `meta` option you get additional markdown syntax available to add documentation for components using [vue-component-meta](https://www.npmjs.com/package/vue-component-meta) - `[?<title>]: <path>.vue`.

-This options requires the relevant `tsconfig.json` file for the components, and a `renderer` function.
+This option requires the relevant `tsconfig.json` file for the components, and a `renderer` function.
 The `renderer` function gets passed a modified version of the result from [vue-component-meta](https://www.npmjs.com/package/vue-component-meta) and the title provided - you can return HTML directly or the markup for a global component (like in the example below).

 > [!IMPORTANT]
 > All descriptions in the result (properties with the name `description`) are HTML strings - they have been run through [markdown-it](https://github.com/markdown-it/markdown-it).